Chethan-R-R/frontend-capstone/README.md

 ## Description

 This repository showcases my capstone project developed as part of the Meta Front End Developer Professional Course.
-It's a Home page and reservation feature implemented using HTML, CSS, JavaScript and React.
+It features a home page and a reservation system implemented using HTML, CSS, JavaScript and React.

 # UI design
 ## Wireframe